 These strategic developments reflect Charlès’ firm belief that 3D universes open up new frontiers in innovation, and that imagining sustainable innovations capable of harmonizing product, nature and life is the only way that business, science and society can co-exist in the future.

-Bernard Charlès is a member of the Board of Directors of Sanofi.
-He is a foreign member of the US National Academy of engineering and a member of the French Academy of Technology.
+Bernard Charlès is a foreign member of the US National Academy of engineering and a member of the French Academy of Technology.
 He holds the rank of Officer in the “Légion d’honneur” (French Legion of Honor).

 He is a graduate of the Ecole Normale Supérieure engineering school in Cachan and has a Ph.D. in mechanical engineering majoring in automation engineering and information science.
 He also holds an agrégation — the most senior teaching qualification achievable in France (specializing in mechanical engineering).